dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

 ## 2 - Basic example of the perspective camera constructor

-In this section I will be going over just the perspective camera class for the most part, but will also be touching base slightly on those other classes I mentioned.
-It is still a good idea to have a strong foundational understanding of all of the constructors I have mentioned though.
+In this section I will be going over just the perspective camera class for the most part, but will also be touching base slightly on many other topics on threejs while I am at it.
+It is still a good idea to have a strong foundational understanding of all of the constructors I have mentioned though, so I will see about linking to other posts as needed with this.

-Here Is a very basic copy and past threejs example of the threejs perspective camera.
+So then here Is a very basic copy and past threejs example of the threejs perspective camera where I am just creating a camera, as well as a Scene Object, a Mesh object with a Geometry and a Material, and a renderer.
 I am just creating an instance of the perspective camera with the constructor.
 When doing so I need to pass arguments for field of view, aspect ratio, as well as near and far render distances.

 ```js
 (function () {